Get free heat pump quotes

 Heat pump efficiency is an important cost factor too, as a more efficient machine will naturally cost more.

-Air and ground source heat pumps usually have an efficiency rating of 300%, though they can reach 400% or even 500% – which is up to five times higher than gas boilers.
+Air and ground source heat pumps usually have an efficiency rating of 300%.They can even reach 400% or 500%.
+This means they are up to five times more efficient than gas boilers.

 If heat pumps seem like an affordable choice for you, the next step is to make sure that one can heat your house effectively.